Music Sync

 How a chart plays on all intended playstyles.

 For most cases of charting, all three of these factors contribute to the player’s experience with a chart and a chart’s perceived quality.
 Music sync, visual appeal, and fun can all be achieved through various means.
-When patterning, music sync is often the easiest to fulfill.
-If you listen to a song closely, it is easy to make a chart that syncs exactly to a song for the entire duration.
-However, caring too much about music sync can quickly come at the expense of visual appeal and fun.

 Pitch charting is a style of charting in which notes are placed relative to each other in terms of their pitch.
 If a proceeding note has a higher pitch, it may be placed in a lane to the right.
 If a proceeding note has a lower pitch, it may be placed in a lane to the left.
 If a proceeding note has the same pitch, it may be kept in the same lane.
 This relationship can be reversed so that higher pitches are to the left and lower pitches are to the right.

-Sample charting is very similar to pitch charting except that different note types or lanes correspond to specific sounds.
+Sample charting is a style of charting in which different note types correspond to specific sounds.
 If you have a bass-kick pattern, for instance, tap notes may be charted to the kicks and hold notes may be charted to the bass.
-You may also give these note types specific lanes or even entire tracks.
+You may also give these note types specific lanes.
 Kicks may stay to lanes 1-3, while bass stays to lanes 4-6.
-Sample charting can also use different quantities of notes to emphasize different sounds as well.
-For instance, if a kick-snare pattern is present, for instance, many charters will make the kicks single notes and the snares double notes (also called a chord).

 Mirroring can also help considerably with hand balance.
 When charting, it is a good idea to make sure that note placements are not too concentrated on one hand.
 Mirroring sections can make a chart more fair for players of different hand dominances (whether they be left-handed, right-handed, or ambidextrous).
-With that said is fine if portions of your chart are kept to one hand; in fact, you can create very interesting patterns by restricting lane usage to one hand for some amount of time.

 When charting, charters should consider how the difficulty of the chart changes with the song.
 Typically, more intense parts of songs such as drops, build-ups, and speed-ups deserve more difficult or more technical patterns.
 Conversely, calm parts of a song should receive easier, less busy patterns.